How to manage pain: tips from a CenterWell Pharmacy pharmacist

 Finding relief

-Pain can be hard to talk about because it’s something only you feel.
+Pain can be hard to talk about because only you feel it.
 If you’re experiencing any pain, you should discuss it with your healthcare provider.
+Here are some tips to get you started:

-Share what type of pain you’re experiencing such as sharp, throbbing or aching pain.
+- Share what type of pain you’re experiencing, such as sharp, throbbing or aching pain.

-Describe your pain level on a scale from 1 to 10 (mild to severe).
+- Describe your pain level on a scale from 1 to 10 (mild to severe).

 Disclaimer: This material is provided for informational use only and should not be construed as medical advice or used in place of consulting a licensed medical professional.
 You should consult your doctor to determine what is right for you.